 Beginner Friendly Yemen Chameleon Care Sheet

-The Yemen Chameleon is also know as the Veiled Chameleon due to the bump or casque on the backs of the lizards head.
+The Yemen Chameleon is also known as the Veiled Chameleon due to the bump or casque on the backs of the lizards head.

 When displaying like this for either mating purposes or to ward off other males he will also puff out his neck pouch and the stripes and spots come out in him.

 There are a couple of main differences between males and female Yemens.
-Firstly he is a different colour to the female as she does not show these colours when approached, generally the female is green with a couple of broken pale stripes running down her body
+Firstly he is a different color to the female as she does not show these colours when approached, generally, the female is green with a couple of broken pale stripes running down her body

-This is a young 4 month old males back foot.
-With age this will become more pronounced.
+This is a young 4-month-old male back foot.
+With age, this will become more pronounced.

-Chameleons are insect eating lizards and can be fed on large crickets, locust and pinkie mice can be given as a treat.
+Chameleons are insect-eating lizards and can be fed on large crickets, locusts, and pinkie mice can be given as a treat.